A Complete Guide to Planning Your Own Funeral or Memorial Service

 Should You Hold a Viewing?

 Some people want to give their loved ones a chance to visit with the body and pay their final respects in an effort to bring closure to surviving family and friends.
-As you consider how to plan your own funeral, outline your final wishes and decide whether you’d like to hold a viewing or not.
+As you outline your final wishes, decide whether you’d like to hold a viewing or not.
 For many, seeing the body can help mourners accept the death and begin the grieving process fully.

 If you decide you’d like to hold a viewing for your family and friends, it can take place at a funeral home, church, synagogue, or another place of worship.
 You can also choose to host a viewing at a specific location with sentimental significance, provided the property and the funeral home you’re working with allows it.